List of Emmerdale characters introduced in 2019: Al Chapman

 Al Chapman, played by Michael Wildman, first appears on 13 August 2019.
 The character and Wildman's casting details were announced on 14 July 2019.
 Al is introduced as the estranged father of Ellis Chapman (Asan N'Jie) and the former husband of Jessie Dingle (Sandra Marvin).
 Wildman began filming on a regular contract in July 2019.
 Wildman expressed his joy at joining the cast and was unsure about how well-received his character, who he called "interesting", would be.
 Wildman and N'Jie also starred on Ready Player One together and N'Jie found the connection between their characters "surreal".
 Wildman previously performed a screen test for a different character, but was unsuccessful.

 Wildman billed the character as "ambiguous" and a "judge of character".
 He explained that Al is manipulative and able to "talk to five people at the same time and talk to them all in different ways".
 Al arrives to connect with Ellis and Wildman explained that Al "thinks he can just come back in to his life and pick up where he left off".
 He noted that the character would arrive "ruffling a few feathers".
 The actor added that Al quickly makes Jessie's husband, Marlon Dingle (Mark Charnock), feel "insecure".

-In October 2022, the character was killed-off after being shot by Kyle Winchester (Huey Quinn), the son of Al’s enemy Cain Dingle (Jeff Hordley).
+In October 2022, the character was killed-off after being shot by Kyle Winchester (Huey Quinn), the son of Al's enemy Cain Dingle (Jeff Hordley).
 Al last appeared on screen during the episode broadcast on 7 November 2022 in a flashback scene of his death.

+Marianna Manson from Closer Online put Al on her list of the 11 most iconic black characters in British soap operas, writing, "Al is a relative newcomer to Emmerdale, making his debut in the village in 2019, but anyone who can give Kim Tate a run for her money is pretty iconic in our eyes.
+After initially masquerading as an investor, it was later revealed that Al was the father of Jessie Grant's son Ellis.
+He's since been in cahoots with Kim and is the perfect soap villain."